JanBellingrath/hippocampal_neuron_data_processing/README.md

 Data-Processing pipeline for neuronal time series data.

-Extensive adoption of, and slight modifications on, the data-processing pipeline developed by the Loren Frank Lab: https://github.com/Eden-Kramer-Lab/loren_frank_data_processing/tree/v0.9.13.dev0/loren_frank_data_processing
+Extensive adoption, as well as slight modifications, of the data-processing pipeline developed by the Loren Frank Lab: https://github.com/Eden-Kramer-Lab/loren_frank_data_processing/tree/v0.9.13.dev0/loren_frank_data_processing

 At the moment, this repository contains: